Davewalsh3/Interactive-Frontend-Development-Milestone-Project/README.md

 Below the map, there will be numerous buttons sat atop picture/hyperlink buttons.
 The buttons will redirect the map to a city in the named country.
 The image/hyperlink below will redirect the user to third party package holiday company.
+By clicking on the 'Brand' on the navbar you will be redirected to the top of the page.
+This makes aceess to desired content instant and intuitive.
+A smooth scroll CSS function was applied for ease of use.

 <h4>Technologies</h4>
 HTML 5